webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project_Management.md

 - Passing Score: 710 (on a scale of 100-900 from max 90 questions).

-## 1.01 Explain the basic characteristics of a project and various METHODOLOGIES and FRAMEWORKS used in IT projects
+## 1.01 Explain the basic CHARACTERISTICS of a PROJECT and various METHODOLOGIES and FRAMEWORKS used in IT projects

 - Characteristics of a project::Start and finish
   - Start and Finish: Every project has a defined beginning and end, with measurable deliverables.